StephanMoeller/skeletyl-magnetic-minimum-height-tents/README.md

 This project is unlicensed.
 Do whatever you want with it.

 ![alt text](/img/462575336_1702296563664196_1176046085793045789_n.jpg)
 Magnets are press fit into the outer holes.
 The mid hole is for not hitting a screw on the board.
+Use 8mm x 3mm magnets.
+The whole in the middle is just what I had laying around.

 ![alt text](/img/466963251_564745096270732_2008680957768186835_n.jpg)
 Add it to the plat with one quick snap-on.